scrapy/scrapy/docs/experimental/images.rst

       The output of this method is used as the output of the Image Pipeline stage.

-      This method typically returns the item itself or raises a :exc:`~scrapy.core.exceptions.DropItem` exception.
+      This method must returns the item itself or raise a :exc:`~scrapy.core.exceptions.DropItem` exception.

       By default, it returns the item.

    .. attribute:: THUMBS

-      Thumbnail generation configuration, see :ref:`topics-images-thumbnails`.
+      List of thumbnails to generate for the images.
+See :ref:`topics-images-thumbnails`.